Juno (mythology): Temple at Samos

 The Ionian Greeks of the island of Samos built a sanctuary to the goddess Hera, beginning perhaps in the 8th century BC.
 Herodotus described the temple within the sanctuary as one of Samos' three marvels of engineering, the other two being the Tunnel of Eupalinos and the harbor works of the island capital.
 Hera being equated with Juno, the temple is also associated with the Roman goddess, for example in Giovanni Boccaccio's fanciful yet vivid description of the temple ruins in his Genealogia Deorum.

 In literature

 Perhaps Juno's most prominent appearance in Roman literature is as the primary antagonistic force in Virgil's Aeneid, where she is depicted as a cruel and savage goddess intent upon supporting first Dido and then Turnus and the Rutulians against Aeneas' attempt to found a new Troy in Italy.
 Servius the Grammarian, commenting on some of her several roles in the Aeneid, supposes her as a conflation of Hera with the Carthaginian storm-goddess Tanit.
-Ovid's Metamorphoses offers a story accounting for her sacred association with the peacock.
+Ovid's Metamorphoses offers a story accounting for her sacred association with the peafowl.
 She is remembered in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 136162.
 It is notable as the first collection devoted exclusively to biographies of women in Western literature.
 William Shakespeare briefly employs Juno as a masque character in The Tempest (Act IV, Scene I).